Undergraduate Program Course Descriptions

-SWK 101 Opportunities in Social Work
+SWK 101 Opportunities for the Social Work Major

 SWK 320 Introduction to Social Work

 Focuses on the history and development of social welfare and social work, the basic values and concepts of social work practice and the major fields of social work practice.
 Second semester or sophomore level students.
 Satisfies the General Education Social Contexts and Institutions Requirement.
 Prerequisite: SOC 101 or permission.
 3 Cr.

 SWK 330 Contemporary Issues in Diversity and Pluralism

 Examines plurality and diversity from a standpoint of difference created by culture, race, social structure, religious affiliation, gender, age, sexual orientation and ability.
 Issues of prejudice and discrimination examined on an individual and societal level.
 Satisfies the General Education Cultural Diversity and International Perspectives Requirement.
 Prerequisite: SOC 101.
 3 Cr.